 This section addresses the general economy wage situation.
 For more on strategies to improve wages in the food system specifically, see Goal 8, Labour Force Development.

 In the face of wage suppression (see, for example, Get Started, Problems, Corporate Concentration and Zizys, 2015) and its impacts of labour and poverty, several provinces/territories have recognized the need to improve minimum wages.
 In Ontario, the general minimum wage was increased annually between 2004 and 2010, then frozen for three years before being increased again from $10.25 per hour to $11.00 per hour in 2014.
-Then it increased to $14 / hour, was scheduled to go to $15 but was frozen at $14 in 2018 by the current government rescinded the earlier plan, in part because it continues to believe in the contested economic idea that minimum wage increases suppress employment.
+Then it increased to $14/hour, and was scheduled to go to $15 but the progression halted at $14.35 when the current government rescinded the earlier plan, in part because it continues to believe in the contested economic idea that minimum wage increases suppress employment.
 However, in late 2021, the government changed its mind and will increase minimum wage to $15/hr, including for liquour servers, in January 2022.
 This will put Ontario in line with Alberta, and slightly below BC.

-Current provincial / territorial 2020 minimum wages vary significantly, however, across the country as it falls within their jurisdiction.
+Current provincial/territorial 2020 minimum wages vary significantly, however, across the country as it falls within their jurisdiction.
 Sectors under federal control follow the minimum wages in the province of work, but the 2021 budget announced a federal minimum wage of $15/hr.
 The 2020 median rate for general and experienced workers is $13.10.
-Those provinces / territories under this level should take no more than 5 years to get to this level, with other rates relatively adjusted.
-Assuming full time work for 2 parents, this rate would get a family of four just over the poverty threshold (national average around $40000/year with the federal government's Market Basket Measure).
-Of course, many minimum wage workers are also not employed full time and child care expenses for two child of working parents can be significant, so this only represents a movement in the right direction.
+Those provinces/territories under this level should take no more than 5 years to get to this level, with other rates relatively adjusted.
+Assuming full-time work for 2 parents, this rate would get a family of four just over the poverty threshold (the national average is around $40000/year with the federal government's Market Basket Measure).
+Of course, many minimum wage workers are also not employed full time and child care expenses for two children of working parents can be significant, so this only represents a movement in the right direction.
 All this means that minimum wage increases must be part of a broader set of strategies, as set out with these ESR solutions.

 Adjustments to social assistance rules and support levels